MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-pricing.md

 ![Screenshot showing an example of how to change the period for reporting display data.](../../media/content-understanding/backup-change-period-data.png)

-As a recommendation and provided that there is usage data available, the longer the period is, for example 180-days, the more accurate your usage estimates will be and therefore the Microsoft 365 Backup pricing calculator estimates.
+As a recommendation and if there's usage data available, the longer the period is—for example, 180-days—the more accurate your usage estimates will be and therefore more accurate the Microsoft 365 Backup pricing calculator estimates will be.

 For each of the service types (Exchange, OneDrive, and SharePoint) record the following information by reviewing the appropriate usage report:

-- Number of Protection Units at start end of period
+- Number of protection units at start end of period
-- Number of Protection Units at end of period
+- Number of protection units at end of period
 - The amount of storage used at the start and end of the period

 Once you have this information, enter it into the **High-Level Estimates** worksheet as shown in the following example.